ESIPFed/data-help-desk/docs/planning/user_interaction.md

 # User Interaction

-## How much time will a user interact with a help desk and how detailed should the answers be from a data help desk?

 The amount of time a user interacts with a help desk can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.
+By following these guidelines, you can tailor your help desk's response to meet the needs of each user and provide effective support for managing research data.
 However, here are some general guidelines:

-**Average interaction time:**
+## Average interaction time

 1. **Simple questions**: 5-15 minutes (e.g., clarifying a process or providing basic information)